chacconed/Quantum-Convolutional-Neural-Networks-with-Interaction-Layers-for-Classification-of-Classical-Data/README.md

 # Quantum-Convolutional-Neural-Networks-with-Interaction-Layers-for-Classification-of-Classical-Data
-Exploring the performance of a network for three-qubit gates in quantum convolutional neural networks
+Exploring the performance of the network with multi-qubit gates in quantum convolutional neural networks

 This is the code of the paper submitted in arxiv: ipynb files are solely used as it was important to edit, analyze and run our codes in Google Colab and Kaggle due to hardware limitations.